bmeurant/technical-docs/software-architecture/architectural-styles/message-driven.md

 ## General Advantages of MDA

-* **High Scalability:** The system can handle load spikes by adding more consumers without impacting producers.
+* **High [[software-architecture/system-design-fundamentals/index#Scalability|Scalability]]:** The system can handle load spikes by adding more consumers without impacting producers.
 The broker acts as a buffer.
 * **Improved Resilience:** If a consumer fails, the message is not lost and can be re-processed.
 The overall system continues to function.
 * **Greater Flexibility:** Producers and consumers can be developed, deployed, and updated independently.